Arts & Culture Calendar for June 2026

 Theater, dance, opera

 Wittgenstein 2.
-It's not the language, Bo Tarenskeen – Theater Bellevue (September 17 to October 12)
+It's not the language, Bo Tarenskeen – Theater Bellevue (September 17 through October 12)

 Music